 How does Ledge make money?
 As of now, it doesn’t.
 The idea seems to be to provide financial services to users once the platform has become popular.

-You decide the sweet spot between what you want to pay in interest and what your friends will accept.
-The interest can be nominal or substantial (within the laws of your state).
+You decide the sweet spot between what APR you want to pay and what APR your friends will accept.
+The rate can be nominal or substantial (within the laws of your state).
 You and your friends decide that.

 How Much Money Can I Borrow from Ledge?